The Counting Power of Transformers: Capturing Semialgebraic Counting Properties

-\paragraph{Step I: Compute frequencies} Our AHAT first uses an attention layer to compute $m+1$ new components, where $i$-th component holds $\tfrac{x_i}{n+1}$, where $n+1$ is the length of the input (including the end marker).
+\sparagraph{Step I: Compute frequencies} Our AHAT[U] first uses an attention layer to compute $m+1$ new components, where $i$-th component holds $\tfrac{x_i}{n+1}$, where $n+1$ is the length of the input (including the end marker).
 This is easily done by attending to all positions and computing the averages of the first $m+1$ components.
 To simplify notation, we will index vectors starting with index $0$.

-{\mathsf{omult}} \paragraph{Step II: Multiplication gadgets} Second, we have a sequence of gadgets (each consisting of two layers).
+{\mathsf{omult}} \sparagraph{Step II: Multiplication gadgets} Second, we have a sequence of gadgets (each consisting of one ReLU layer and one attention layer) that perform the multiplication.
 Each gadget introduces a new component, and does not change the existing components.
 Between gadget executions, the following additional invariants are upheld: \begin{enumerate*}[label=(\roman*)] \item Overall, a gadget does not change existing components: it introduces one new component. \item The components $\{0,\ldots,m\}$ are called the \emph{initial} components. \item All other components are \emph{uniform}, i.e.\ they are the same across all positions. \item The uniform components carry values in $[0,1]$. \end{enumerate*} Thus, we will call components $0,\ldots,m$ the \emph{initial} components; and we call components $>m$ the \emph{uniform} components.

 Our gadgets do the following.
 Suppose we have already produced $\ell$ additional components.
 For each initial component $i\in[0,m]$ and uniform component $j\in[m+1,m+1+\ell]$, gadget $\omult(\ell,i,j)$, which introduces a new component, will carry the value $\frac{x_i\cdot y_j}{n+1},$ where $y_j$ is the value in component $j$ of all vectors.
 Recall that we use $x_i$ to denote the number of $\lta_i$ occurrences in the input for $i\in[0,m]$.